QSG

 Market Wizards Series (Jack Schwager)

 Interviews with traders across multiple eras.
-They are not textbooks.
+These are not textbooks.
 They are stories about how people think about risk, uncertainty, and process.
-The quantitative relevant chapters include Ed Thorp.
+The most quant-relevant chapter of the series is Hedge Fund Market Wizards, Chapter 6 (Ed Thorp).

 Beat the Market (Edward Thorp) and Beat the Dealer (Edward Thorp)